|UNKNOWN Pub. Date

 As you can see on the front of the card, the card is made to try to make it appear as the Old Judge Gypsy Queen Cigarette cards from the late 1800’s.

-A big THANK YOU to Kyle from golfcardguy.com for supplying me with this information and also to Bill at copcards.co.uk for getting this information to Kyle.
+A big THANK YOU to Kyle from golfcardguy.com for supplying me with this information and also to Bill at the now defunct site of copcards.co.uk for getting this information to Kyle.

 WELSH accountant John Ritchie was looking for business cards with a difference and came up with a novel sporting idea.